arnaudgallou/BIO-Rmodule/Rmodule.md

 Because the working directory is relative to the project, it makes it very easy to navigate and access any files within a project.

-To illustrate this, consider a RStudio project named `alpine plants`, with the following file tree structure:
+To illustrate this, consider a project named `alpine plants`, with the following file tree structure:
 ```
 Alpine plants
   |-alpine plants.Rproj